Dyslexia & Dysgraphia

 by Katie McKay Phillips

-Even looking beyond eLearning, Learning Management Systems such as Google Classroom, Schoology, Seesaw, and Canvas are playing a larger role in the classroom.
+Learning Management Systems such as Google Classroom, Schoology, Seesaw, and Canvas are playing a larger role in the classroom.
 Educators use these platforms to manage assignments, facilitate conversations, and manage video-based instruction.

 Many students use reading and writing accommodations to help them accomplish goals on their IEPs—especially “access to the general education curriculum.”
 Since content is delivered through LMSs, it’s essential to have accessibility tools (including read aloud, word prediction, speech recognition/voice typing, and translation supports) that work within these platforms.

-Now more than any time in our history, universal design—and universal design for learning—is pushing accessibility to greater heights than we’ve ever known.
+Universal design—and universal design for learning—is pushing accessibility to greater heights than we’ve ever known.
 Voices that once merely whispered now contribute unique perspectives, and the world benefits as a result.
 A society that emphasizes accessibility brings everyone up, and the proof is all around us.

 Whether a physical disability or a learning disability is preventing someone from reaching creative and intellectual fulfillment, shouldn’t we lift barriers so they can tap into their potential?